What is a JD-MPH Dual Degree?

 Unique benefits of the JD-MPH program at Drexel include:

-- Read-world experience: During Co-op, students work in a public health law setting, such as a corporation, law firm, public interest organization, or government agency.
+- Read-world experience: During a law co-op, students work in a public health law setting, such as a hospital, law firm, public interest organization, or government agency.

 - Renowned faculty: Faculty at both schools include nationally recognized experts in public health and health law.

 - Learning across disciplines: Students apply concepts learned in coursework in the two fields to independent projects at their intersection.

 Students finish both degrees in three or three-and-a-half years depending on the pace of coursework they choose.
 Both degrees are awarded simultaneously.